epfl-ada/ada-2025-project-data_dinosaur/readme.md

 Our objective is to create an interactive humor timeline that identifies thematic shifts in jokes and high points in public engagement as well as humor types.
 We investigate the relationship between humor trends and significant social events like the US elections, the #MeToo and Black Lives Matter movements, and international crises like COVID-19.
 By combining natural-language processing, statistical analysis, and Google Trends data, we aim to uncover whether people literally “laugh about what’s happening in the world” and when they stop laughing.

+### Final Contributions

+The final analysis of this project includes:
+- A complete analysis and cleaning of the New Yorker Caption Contest dataset
+- A gender heterogeneity analysis comparing humor between men and women in captions
+- A timeline-based study of humor evolution centered on four major events: wars, climate change, the Trump election, and COVID-19
+- Large Language Model (LLM)–based clustering of humor types
+- An interactive website presenting all analyses and results as a data story

 ## Research questions

 This project explores how humor evolves in response to societal and global changes.
 We will ask whether humor trends reflect world events, and if peaks in caption activity or shifts in audience ratings align with major political or social crises.
 We will also investigate how humor themes and styles develop over time, by analyzing which topics dominate in different years such as politics, social movements, or everyday life, and whether these shifts correlate with patterns of public interest online.
 By comparing humor trends with Google search data for key events or figures like "Trump" or "COVID-19", we will finally aim to determine whether captions talking about these key elements appear more frequently or not.
+In addition, we study whether humor differs across groups, with a specific focus on gender heterogeneity between men and women.
+Finally, we leverage Large Language Models to automatically classify captions into humor types and analyze how these humor categories evolve over time and across major world events.

 ## Additional Datasets